Physician Assistant Studies Program

 Our students will spend 16 months in didactic (classroom, small groups, and lab) followed by 12 months of clinical rotations.
 Our didactic curriculum will use a traditional classroom setting augmented with problem and team based learning modules and hands on skills training.
 This will be followed by nine clinical rotations (experiential education).
 Rotation sites include family medicine, internal medicine, pediatrics, women's health, emergency medicine, general surgery, mental health, and one elective.
 In addition, students will rotate through an underserved U.S. community.

 The ARC-PA has granted Accreditation-Provisional status to the Gardner-Webb University Master of Physician Assistant Studies Program.

-Accreditation-Provisional is an accreditation status.
-The status indicates that the plans and resource allocation for the proposed program appear to demonstrate the program’s ability to meet the ARC-PA Standards, if fully implemented as planned.
 Accreditation-Provisional does not ensure any subsequent accreditation status.
-It is limited to no more than five years from matriculation of the first class.
+Accreditation-Provisional is limited to no more than five years from matriculation of the first class.

 Accreditation-Provisional remains in effect until the program achieves accreditation-continued after its third review, closes or withdraws from the accreditation process, or until accreditation is withdrawn for failure to comply with the Standards.